 Shown: Monir Shahroudy Farmanfarmaian’s Convertible Series, Group 10 (2011), will be a focal point of the newly renovated galleries.
 Mirror and reverse-painted glass on plaster and wood.
 Maurice R. and Maxine B. Forman Fund and Marion Stratton Gould Fund.

 MAG is one of 196 not-for-profit organizations nationwide selected to receive a Museums for America award from the Institute of Museum and Library Services (IMLS).
 The highly competitive, $24,085 award will be used to conserve 22 high-quality miniature paintings from the Gallery’s Asian art collection.
 Read the whole story

 Pictured: Priests Worshipping the Image of Shri Nathaji (India,

 ca. 1820).
 Gift of Helen H. Reiff in memory of Robert F. Reiff.

-Jonathan Binstock has been named the Mary W. and Donald R. Clark Director of the MAG.
+In July 2014, Jonathan Binstock was named the Mary W. and Donald R. Clark Director of the MAG.
 Binstock comes to Rochester from New York City, where he was a senior vice president and senior advisor in modern and contemporary art for Citi Private Bank’s Art Advisory & Finance group.
 He brings more than a decade of curatorial work in major American museums including the Corcoran Gallery of Art in Washington, D.C., and the Pennsylvania Academy of the Fine Arts.

-Binstock is the Gallery’s seventh director and succeeds Grant Holcomb, who retired this summer after nearly 29 years in the position. learn more
+Binstock is the Gallery’s seventh director and succeeds Grant Holcomb, who retired after nearly 29 years in the position. learn more

-Photos by Adam Fenster (top); Richard P. Wersinger (Clothesline).
+Photos by J. Adam Fenster (top); Richard P. Wersinger (Clothesline).